sastrand/sastrand.github.io/to_do.md

 * How Javascript uses `libuv`
 * The guaratneed complexity of dynamically allocated lists.
 * Does the JVM cause thread starvation
 * Adding a bunch of fences into Lamport's Bakery Algorithm and timing it compared to spin locks, functional parallelism
+* Some examples--cheat sheet--for using `grep` and `awk`.